jlparkI/xGPR/docs/basic_tutorial.rst

 trajectory in any way; it just affects memory consumption.
 If your datapoints are really large, you can use a smaller chunk size to reduce memory consumption.

+For regression, ``y`` should be all real values.
+For classification, it should be class labels starting from 0 (e.g. for a three-class problem the labels should be 0, 1, or 2).

 The ``x`` array(s) can be either 2d for tabular data or 3d for sequences and graphs.
 If they are 2d, they should have shape (N, M) for N datapoints